llvm-git-migration/llvm-project/llvm/docs/CommandGuide/llvm-readobj.rst

   Dump decompressed section content when used with ``-x`` or ``-p``.
   If the section(s) are not compressed, they are displayed as is.

+.. option:: --demangle, -C

+ Display demangled symbol names in the output; the option only is for ELF and XCOFF file format.

+.. option:: --no-demangle (default)

+ Not demangle symbol names in the output; the option only is for ELF and XCOFF file format.

 .. option:: --expand-relocs

  When used with :option:`--relocs`, display each relocation in an expanded